moritzwilksch/DataScienceEducation/FastAI/ML-notes.md

 ## Neural Nets
 - where possible, its best to treat things as categorical variables (with embeddings)
 - choose embedding size depending on complexity of relationship (Rule of Thumb: Cardinality/2)

+## Model Agnostic Interpretation
+- Shuffle each column and record changes in accuarcy
+- Use partial dependence plots